British Alpine: History

 The British Alpine was bred in the early twentieth century, principally from goats originating in continental Europe, particularly from Switzerland.
 The foundation animal was a nanny named Sedgemere Faith, black with white Swiss markings, acquired from the Jardin Zoologique d'Acclimatation of Paris in 1903.
 Breeds including the Bündner Strahlenziege ('Grisons Striped') and Toggenburger of Switzerland and the now-extinct Sundgau of Alsace are thought to have contributed to the development of the breed, as did some native British goats.
 It was officially recognised for showing in 1921, and in 1925 a section was opened for it in the herd-book of the British Goat Society.
 A breed society, the British Alpine Breed Society, was formed in 1979.

 It was introduced into Australia in 1958, and has been exported to several other countries, among them Botswana, Lesotho and South Africa in Africa, Barbados and Trinidad and Tobago in the Caribbean and Argentina and Brazil in South America.
 A population of 464 was reported in 2023 for the United Kingdom.
 The only country reporting a population in the thousands is Australia, where in 2022 the total number was estimated at 10000±–; it is also the only country where the conservation status of the breed is "not at risk".

 Characteristics

 The British Alpine is a large long-legged goat, with an average weight of about 64 kg.
 It may either have horns or be naturally polled.
 The profile of the face may be concave or straight.

 The coat is fine and short; it is black with white Swiss markings on the face, with white markings also on the rump, the margins of the ears and the lower legs.

 Use

-British Alpines are excellent milkers, well known for their extended lactations.
-They also have a well-known ability to keep milking through the colder months.
-These goats have good-sized teats, which allow easier milking.
-They are a good producer of high-quality milk.

 Average daily milk yield in the United Kingdom was calculated from measurements in about 2004 at 4.09 kg with 3.77 % fat and 2.74 % protein.

-British Alpines are active goats.
-They are not suited to indoors or feedlot-type operations, they perform their best free-range.